Interactive Map & Trail Notes

 Khachardzan to Gosh Lake (11km)

 There are various side roads leading off the main track.
 Stay on the route closest to the river, which will begin to bear SW.
-You’ll shortly encounter a metal barrier and a sign board indicating the territory of Dilijan National Park.
+You’ll shortly encounter a metal barrier and a sign board indicating the territory of Dilijan National Park, after which there is an unbridged river crossing.
 From here, a pair of large water pipes also act as a navigational guide for the first 1km or so until they terminate at a small Soviet-era weir.
-Continue to follow the route closest to the river.
-There are several small river crossings on this section of the route which will require fording.
+Rather than staying on the jeep track, follow the short waymarked sections of footpath on the north bank of the river to avoid any further river crossings.

 3.8km after leaving Khachardzan, the road will begin to bear right and climb up into a small side-valley.
 Follow the hairpin bend through the stream crossing and continue to climb.
 You’ll emerge from the forest at the corner of an orchard.
 Continue alongside the orchard for another 250m until you see a signpost on the side of the road.
 Follow the direction indicated, walking 100m N uphill among the fruit trees towards a natural gap in the forest.
 The entrance to the trail will be clearly visible on your right.

 This overgrown and long-disused historical trail between Chermakavan and the riverside orchards was explored, mapped and restored by TCT volunteers in 2017.
 You’ll follow it roughly N up a side valley and back into the forest for 800m before crossing the river and climbing steep switchbacks through dense overgrowth, ascending along narrow rocky escarpments until you emerge from the forest to be presented with magnificent views of the valley below.
 Continue following a gentler footpath through the forest until you emerge onto an open plateau.
 Follow the signposted route N across the hay fields until you reach the dirt road.